Tips for Fitness Businesses to Maximise Profit on Black Friday and Small Business Saturday

 Discount your merchandise

-If your business is currently open, one of the easiest ways to encourage clients to shop at your business is by offering a discount on the items you sell in your studio’s retail space.
+One of the easiest ways to encourage clients to shop at your business is by offering a discount on the items you sell in your studio’s retail space.
 Offering a 25% discount on your merchandise is significant enough to make the buyer feel like they're getting an awesome deal but is reasonable enough for you as a business owner that it won’t negatively impact your profit margins.

 Another strategy?
 Take a look at your retail space and your inventory—do you have any overstocked items?
 Offer a huge discount on them to help draw in revenue and free up space for any new inventory you have lined up for the new year.